 203 (Emergency Rescue) and 204 (Woman at Risk).2.
-The country of birth of principal visa applicants is applied to secondary visa applicants.
+The country of residence of principal visa applicants is applied to secondary visa applicants.3.
+Data was extracted from Departmental systems on 06 July 2020.

 Other characteristics of persons included in visa applications